Stewart Indian School Trail Map

 1# Welcome Message

-Executive Director of the State of Nevada Indian Commission, Sherry L. Rupert, gives a welcome and brief history of the boarding school era and the Stewart Indian School.
+Alum Frank Joe gives a welcome and brief history of the Stewart Indian School.

 2# Administration Building